ying-tang/help-documentation/_commontech/Connecting_Clouds_with_SoftLayer.md

 * When a virtual machine is deployed to the `sl-private-network`, a 10.x.x.x IP address is assigned.
 This IP address is routable between your IBM Cloud data centers.
 * Each IBM Bluemix Private Cloud will have a unique 10.x.x.x subnet, and the IBM Cloud Data Center will route traffic between them over its private network.

-On each instance you want to be able to communicate with:
+On each instance you want to be able to communicate with, perform these steps:

-Step 1.
-Create a virtual machine as usual.
-Locate the pulldown menu on the right where you do things like attaching a floating IP.
+**Step 1.** Create a virtual machine as usual.
+Locate the pulldown menu on the right, where you would normally attach a floating IP address to your VM.
 On the same pulldown menu, select `Attach Interface` and then select `sl-private-network-01`.

-Step 2.
-Login to the virtual machine you just created.
-Configure the IP manually on the eth1 interface, for example:
+**Step 2.** Log in to the virtual machine you just created.
+Configure the IP manually on the `eth1` interface, for example:

 ```
 vi /etc/network/interfaces